Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Deformed -instantons on -Sasakian cones

 \section{Deformed $\spin(7)$-instantons on $3$-Sasakian cones}

 Recall that the cone metric over a strictly nearly parallel $\G_2$ manifold has holonomy group equal to $\Spin(7)$ while the cone metric over a $3$-Sasakian $7$-manifold has holonomy group equal to $\Sp(2)$.
 In \cite{Lotay2020} Lotay-Oliveira constructed deformed $\G_2$-instantons on the Aloff-Wallach space $N_{1,1}$ endowed with its $3$-Sasakian and strictly nearly parallel $\G_2$-structures.
 They showed that the moduli space of deformed $\G_2$-instantons in each case is different: in particular, in the $3$-Sasakian case the moduli space is one dimensional while in the strictly nearly parallel case it is two dimensional cf. \cite[Corollary 4.12]{Lotay2020}.
 Hence their result shows that the deformed $\G_2$-instantons can be used to distinguish between these two $\G_2$-structures.
 In this section we shall show that a similar result also holds for deformed $\spin(7)$ instantons on the associated $\spin(7)$ cones.
+As before we shall again use the notation introduced in Section \ref{section: flag manifold}.

 \begin{Prop} The connection form $A(r)=k \theta_1+a_2\theta_2+a_3\theta_3+a_4\theta_4$ is a deformed $\spin(7)$-instanton on $N_{1,1}\times \R^+$ for the Bryant-Salamon $\spin(7)$-structure as given in Proposition \ref{prop: spin7 structure of TCP2} if and only if